10 Best CRMs for Startups in 2023: Ultimate Guide, Reviews & Pricing Comparison

 Pipedrive isn't the biggest name in the CRM game, but it's still popular.
 The company has been able to achieve success by combining an easy-to-use interface with features that actually help salespeople connect with customers and close deals.

 One of the biggest pros of Pipedrive is its visual nature.
-Users are able to see their entire sales funnel, start to finish, and update their pipelines via drag-and-drop functionality.
+Users can see their entire sales funnel, start to finish, and update their pipelines via drag-and-drop functionality.

 Pros of Pipedrive: